milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/visitors.md

-Skip to Content
-Log in
-Privacy Policy
-For Shopify visitors
 Privacy for Shopify Visitors

 For people who visit Shopify’s websites or contact Shopify support

-Introduction
-What information we collect about you and why
-When and why we share your information with others Your rights over your information
 Introduction

 If you visit one of Shopify’s websites or contact Shopify support, we generally use your personal information to provide you with the specific service you are using.
 Additionally, please review our overall privacy policy that applies to everyone whose information we process.